erikhyrkas/snakes/training_data/llama-wiki-7.md

 * **Location:** Eighth planet from the Sun
 * **Moons:** 14 known moons
 * **Temperature:** As cold as -353°F (-214°C)

-**References**

-This article is based on information from NASA and other reliable sources.
-For more details, please visit [www.nasa.gov](http://www.nasa.gov).
 <end>